-Integration of electrical system with building design.
+• To integrate electrical system with building design.
 Application of indoor and outdoor lighting in various planning and installation requirement right from generation to actual building level so that the students could use the same in their design.

-Module I: Introduction to electrical systems
+Module I: Introduction to electrical systems- 1 weeks

-Introduction to electrical engineering services for buildings; Sources of electrical energy supplied to buildings Electricity generation, transmission and distribution.
+Introduction to electrical engineering services for buildings; Sources of electrical energy supplied to buildings

+Electricity generation, transmission and distribution.
 Instruments for measurement, metering; Electricity Authority, Act, rules and regulation regarding electrification of buildings; Standard Graphical symbols for electrical systems; electric fittings and appliances; Requirements of electrical materials such as conductors, insulators; Types and requirements of electrical cables

-Module II: Electrical System design for a building
+Module II: Electrical System design for a building - 1 weeks